 Advanced Placement (AP) Fee Process & One Free Test: It is an expectation at Glenbard that any students enrolled in an AP course will also take the course AP exam in May.
 This is an essential part of the course experience and is the culminating assessment of learning.
 In addition, students and families can benefit from earning early college credit and reducing the cost of college completion.
 AP exam fees are charged to a student's Glenbard account through the summer registration process.
 The D87 School Board has made the investment to pay for the cost of the first AP exam for every student each year, so families will only be responsible for paying the AP exam fee for any additional exams.
-The AP exam is \$96 each; AP Seminar & AP Research exams are \$144 each.
-If there are extenuating circumstances, families can withdraw from the exam without financial penalty by November 15, 2022 for full year AP courses or March 15, 2023 for 2nd semester only AP courses by notifying their School Counselor.
-Partial refunds may be available until April 14th.
+If there are extenuating circumstances families can withdraw from the exam without financial penalty by the cut-off date by notifying their School Counselor.
+After the cut-off date, only partial refunds will be given.
 Students who are absent on test day will be offered the option of late testing, but will not be eligible for a refund.
-Any questions about AP Exams should be directed to Assistant Principal of Instruction, Mr. John Healy.
+Any questions about AP Exams should be directed to the Assistant Principal of Instructions, Ms. Hawbaker.
+Dates and fees are subject to change.